I Know (YoungBoy Never Broke Again song)

 "I Know" is a song by American rapper YoungBoy Never Broke Again from his fourth studio album The Last Slimeto (2022).
 Produced by Cheese and Eliot Bohr, it peaked at number 46 on the Billboard Hot 100.
-The song serves as the introduction to the thirty-track album and sees YoungBoy rap on a mellow guitar beat about love and heartbreak throuout his life.
+The song serves as the introduction to the thirty-track album and sees YoungBoy rap on a mellow guitar beat about love and heartbreak throughout his life.

 Composition

 The song is the only track on the album which features only one verse.
 The mellow song has a "plaintive guitar and eerie absence of drums."

 Critical reception

 In a review of The Last Slimeto, Charles Lyons-Burt from Slant Magazine notes that the song "drips with melancholy, as YoungBoy begs a lover not to leave, knowing fully that she’s already gone."
 Robin Murray from Clash stated that the intro "has plenty of soul."
 HipHopDX's Scott Glasher noted that the track "sees YoungBoy waxing spirituals over gushing guitar strings" and that "his hallowing croons ring from the listener’s headphones, presenting him more like a mega-church preacher than a rapper."